hingyeung/professor-animal-js/README.md

 2. Say "**Let me talk to Professor Animal**".

 ## Development
-This project runs as a Lambda function in AWS.
+This project's core logic runs as a Lambda function in AWS, and relies on [Dialogflow](https://dialogflow.com) for natural language processing (NPL).
 It uses DynamoDB for session storage.
 The code is written in NodeJS.
 #### Running locally
 1. Install dependencies: `npm install`
 2. Start the local [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)